aydinkurt/exam-sleep-diet-effects/README.md

 ---

 ### **Data Source**
-- The data for this project is personally collected through manual logging and Apple Watch tracking.
+- The data for this project is personally collected through manual logging.

 ### **Metrics**
 The dataset includes the following metrics:
 - **Daily Sleep Duration**: Number of hours slept each day.
-- **Existence of an Exam**: Whether an exam occurred on that day (Yes/No).
-- **Breakfast Status**: Whether breakfast was consumed (Yes/No).
+- **Meal Status**: Whether meal was consumed (Yes/No).
 - **Calorie Intake**: Total calories consumed during the day.
-- **Weight Tracking**: Daily weight measurement.
 - **Time of Meals**: Timing of all meals throughout the day.

 ### **Collection Method**